[Iwate Prefecture] 7 famous waters in Iwate Prefecture! Sweetfish and salmon swim upstream in the famous water that flows through the city!

 GOOGLE MAP

-It is a collective name for the seven springs that gush out in Hachimantai City at the foot of Mt.
-Iwate.
+It is the general term for the seven springs that gush forth in Hachimantai City at the foot of Mount Iwate

-The spring water, which is protected as the water source for Hachimantai City's water supply, maintains a temperature of 9°C to 13°C throughout the year, and is also used to farm rainbow trout, yamame trout, sweetfish, and other species.
+The spring water, which is protected as a water source for Hachimantai City's water supply, is kept at a temperature of 9 to 13 degrees Celsius throughout the year and is also used for farming rainbow trout, yamame trout, and sweetfish

-Because it contains a lot of vanadium, which has been attracting attention recently, it is sold online as mineral water under the name ``Iwate Hachimantai Great Spring Water''.
+Because it contains a lot of vanadium, which has recently been attracting attention, it is sold as mineral water in online shops under the name "Iwate Hachimantai's Great Spring Water."

 INFORMATION